allinh1/morse-translator/README.md

 Example of :

-DOM Manipulatoions and using Functions
+DOM Manipulatoions and using Functions.

+Reduce example.